F21 (torpedo): Concept

 The F21 was to be a development version of the Italian Black Shark torpedo.
 In 2008 France signed a development contract for 93 heavy torpedoes for its nuclear submarines, to be delivered from 2015.
 The original plan called for a derivative of the Black Shark to be built by a joint venture between DCNS, Thales and WASS, but they fell out and DCNS will now be developing the F21 Artemis with Thales and Atlas Electronic.
-The F21 shares similarities with the Black Shark, including an electric motor driven by an aluminum silver-oxide (AgO-Al) battery. and a contra-rotating propeller It has a warhead of PBX B2211, range of 50 km and speed of 50 kn.
+The F21 shares similarities with the Black Shark, including an electric motor driven by an aluminium silver-oxide (AgO-Al) battery. and a contra-rotating propeller It has a warhead of PBX B2211, range of 50 km and speed of 50 kn.
 As of 2012 the project has a €485m budget with a unit cost of €2.3m (FY12), or €5.2m including development costs.

 Qualification

 The F21 was first tested on DCNS's Pégase catamaran in February 2013 and a submarine launch was planned for 2014, with production deliveries scheduled to start in late 2015.
 Qualification testing began in 2016, and were completed in June 2017 off the coast of Var.